schrum2/MarioDiffusion/LR_README.md

 # Lode Runner Generation

 Generate Lode Runner level scenes with a diffusion model conditioned on text input.

-## Getting Lode Runner Data
 This Lode Runner data is still experimental and on-going and the current results are not as good as the Mario levels and outputs.
 The main therory as to why is a small dataset with only 150 samples.

 ## Set up the repository